 - Cross-check the Web UI it will show “Decommissioning in Progress”

-- Remove the Nodes from include file and then run: Hadoop dfsadmin-refreshNodes, Hadoop mradmin -refreshNodes.
+- Remove the Nodes from the include file and then run: Hadoop dfsadmin-refreshNodes, Hadoop mradmin -refreshNodes.

 - Remove the Nodes from the slave file.